Using the Python SDK through Visual Studio Code

 Prerequisites

-- The Python RAI SDK.
+- The RelationalAI SDK for Python (opens in a new tab).

-- Visual Studio Code.
+- Visual Studio Code (opens in a new tab).

-You can find useful information on working with Python in VSCode from the official VSCode website.
+You can find useful information on working with Python in VS Code from the official VS Code website (opens in a new tab).

-Creating a Configuration File for RAICloud
+Creating a Configuration File for RelationalAI

 Installing Python